Our Proven 7-Step Content Development Process

 4. Write

-If you want to rank well, your content needs to be better than every other result on the front page of Google.
+Again, if you want to rank well, your content needs to be better than every other result on the front page of Google.

 That used to mean the longer, the better.
 Longer content ranked better and attracted more backlinks because it was usually more informative and covered more related topics.

-To an extent, that is still true as concerns information-heavy topics.
-However, Google’s recent algorithm updates favor content that most sufficiently and quickly answers a searcher’s query.
-That means an Awareness Content piece should give the reader the overview first and then go into detail to answer related essential questions — as necessary.
+That means an Awareness Content article should give the reader the overview first and then go into detail to answer related essential questions — as necessary.
 You don’t need to mention how to clean every part of a blender for a “how to make a margarita” search query.

-Try not to focus on keywords or other ranking signifiers during the writing stage.
+Tip: Try not to focus on keywords or other ranking signifiers during the writing stage.
 Remember, you want people to read and enjoy the content first and foremost.
 Search engines should be an afterthought during the writing process.

 Put yourself in the reader’s shoes.
-Think about why they would search for a topic, and what they would want to read in response to that search query.
-Then produce a piece of high-quality content that satisfies search intent and that will entice the reader to share.
+Think about why they would search for a topic and what they would want to read in response to that search query.
+Then, produce a piece of high-quality content that satisfies search intent and that will entice the reader to share.

 If you’re new to blogging, read this guide on how to write your first blog post.